TVke/react-native-tailwindcss/README.md

 ```

 ### Special cases
+#### Colors
+If you only need the color value, just use the `color` object.

 #### Text size
 The default font-size in React Native is `14px` instead of `16px` on the web.
 The `em` and `rem` values are calculated on a `16px` font-size to have expected values.

 In React Native `zIndex` can only have a number, so `auto` will become `0`.
-In React Native multiple shadows are not supported. when you use `shadow.sm` it wil only apply the first one.
+In React Native multiple shadows are not supported. when you use `shadow` it wil only apply the first one.
 I made versions of the shadows as close to the original tailwind:
 ```
  default: '0 2px 4px 0 rgba(0,0,0,0.1)',